 If your pet is suffering from pain or another illness but not responding to traditional veterinary care, veterinary acupuncture may be an effective treatment option.
 Veterinary acupuncture is very ...View Article

-Dr. Rennecker graduated from Ohio State University, College of Veterinary Medicine in 1971.
+Dr. Howard Rennecker graduated from Ohio State University, College of Veterinary Medicine in 1971.
 After practicing in Versailles for a year he came to Lansdowne Veterinary Clinic.

 Dr. Rennecker received acupuncture certification from IVAS (International Veterinary Acupuncture Society) in 1988.
 He is a member of the AAVA (American Academy of Veterinary Acupuncture).

 He is married and has two grown children.
 Dr. Rennecker also shares his house with Pucker, his adorable pug mix.
 He is the proud grandparent of a beautiful little girl, Addison.

 Dr. Stephen T. Pinkston graduated from Auburn University, College of Veterinary Medicine, in 1980.
 After practicing in Western Kentucky, he joined the Lansdowne practice in 1983.